splunk/splunk-connect-for-syslog/docs/gettingstarted/podman-systemd-general.md

 NOTE:  Be sure to exectute all instructions below as the SC4S user created above with the exception of changes to the unit file, which requires sudo access.

+NOTE2: Using non root prevents the use of standard ports 514 and 601 many device can not alter their destination port this is not a valid configuration for general use, and may only be appropriate for cases where accepting syslog from the public internet can not be avoided.

 Make the following changes to the unit file(s) configured in the main section:

 * Add the name of the user created above immediately after the Service declaration, as shown in the snippet below: